awsdocs/amazon-transcribe-developer-guide/doc_source/content-redaction.md

 To enable content redaction, use the console or the API\.
 In the console, you enable **Automatic content redaction** in the **Content removal** section\.

- To enable content redaction using the API, complete the request parameters of the `ContentRedaction` object in the **StartTranscriptionJob** operation\.
-See the request syntax for the [StartTranscriptionJob](API_StartTranscriptionJob.md) action for more information\.
+ To enable content redaction using the API, complete the request parameters of the `ContentRedaction` object in the [StartTranscriptionJob](API_StartTranscriptionJob.md) API\.
 To see if content redaction has been enabled for a particular transcription job, use [GetTranscriptionJob](API_GetTranscriptionJob.md)\.
 To see which jobs have content redaction enabled, use [ListTranscriptionJobs](API_ListTranscriptionJobs.md)\.

 A redacted transcript has sensitive PII replaced with the `[PII]` tag, shown in the first truncated JSON output on this page\.
 Because Amazon Transcribe has redacted this transcript, the `isRedacted` field of this JSON output is `true`\.
 Each JSON output of a transcription job has a `results` section that contains the transcription results\.
 Every word, number, punctuation mark, or redaction has a confidence value\.

 **Important**
 The redaction feature is designed to identify and remove sensitive data\.
 However, due to the predictive nature of machine learning, it may not identify and remove all instances of sensitive data in a transcript generated by Amazon Transcribe\.
 We recommend you review any redacted output to ensure it meets your needs\.
 The redaction feature does not meet the requirements for de\-identification under medical privacy laws, such as the U\.S\.
-Health Insurance Portability and Accountability Act of 1996 \(HIPAA\), so we recommend you continue to treat your transciption as protected health information even after redaction\.
+Health Insurance Portability and Accountability Act of 1996 \(HIPAA\), so we recommend you continue to treat your transcription as protected health information even after redaction\.

 Transcription jobs using automatic content redaction generate two types of `confidence` values\.
 The Automatic Speech Recognition \(ASR\) confidence indicates the items that have the `type` of `pronunciation` or `punctuation` is a specific utterance\.
 In the transcript output below, the word `Good` has a `confidence` of `1.0`\.
 This confidence value indicates that Amazon Transcribe is 100 percent confident that the word uttered in this transcript is `Good`\.
 The `confidence` value for a `PII` tag is the confidence that the speech it flagged for redaction is truly PII\.
 In the transcript output below, the `confidence` of `0.9999` indicates that Amazon Transcribe is 99\.99 percent confident that the entity it redacted in the transcript is PII\.